Goodlvn/day-planner/README.md

 # day-planner
 In this [project](https://goodlvn.github.io/day-planner/) we are tasked with creating a day planner that helps us keep track of our daily activities!
 We use moment.js to help our application keep track of time outside of relying on our computers OS.
-The parameters for the assignment were to create a planner that take in to account the standard business hours of a day (9-5pm).
-We should have a text area that allows the use to input the activity for any given time and a saveBtn that allows the data to persist by storing it in the local storage of the browser.
+The parameters for the assignment are to create a planner that takes in to account the standard business hours of a day (9-5pm).
+We should have a text area that allows the use to input the activity for any given time and a save button that allows the data to persist by storing it in the local storage of the browser.

 ## Screenshot of the project